susan [at] krcla.org

 nara [at] krcla.org

-Nara coordinate youth outreach, organizing, and social justice programs targeting high school and college youth in Los Angeles.
+Nara coordinate youth outreach, organizing, and social justice programs targeting high school and college youth.
 This position coordinates campus outreach, develops KRC’s year-round youth organizing program, and coordinates logistics for annual events, including membership meetings, youth committee meetings, and team retreats.

 Yongho Kim's interests are in improving the effectiveness of KRC's systems and processes with a focus on technology.
 He develops the organization's capacity with PowerBase/CiviCRM database implementation, VAN & PDI, websites, design, language and cognitive accessibility, video production, logistics and communications.
 With 20 years of experience managing databases, he coordinated KRC's adoption of the California VoterConnect VAN in 2006 and provided data assistance to MIV, Korea Times, National CAPACD and the City of Whittier.